cfsimplicity/spreadsheet-cfml/README.md

 ##Downsides

 - Currently only a limited sub-set of functions.
 More will be implemented in due course.
 - Existing code needs adapting to invoke the library.
-Existing function calls won't work with it unlike the extension.
+Existing CFML spreadsheet functions and the `<cfspreadsheet>` tag won't work with it unlike the extension.
-- No tag support.

 ##Usage